 In the event that cultural resources of Native American origin are identified during construction of a project, all earth-disturbing work within 60 feet of the find shall be temporarily suspended or redirected until an archaeologist has evaluated the nature and significance of the find as a cultural resource and an appropriate local Native American representative is consulted.
 If the County, in consultation with local Native Americans, determines that the resource is a tribal cultural resource and thus significant under CEQA, the applicant shall prepare and implement a mitigation plan in accordance with State guidelines and in consultation with local Native American group(s).
 The mitigation plan shall include avoidance of the resource or, if avoidance of the resource is infeasible, the plan shall outline the appropriate treatment of the resource in coordination with the appropriate local Native American tribal representative and, if applicable, a qualified archaeologist.
-Examples of appropriate mitigation for tribal cultural resources, protecting traditional use of the resource, protecting the confidentiality of the resource, or heritage recovery.
+Examples of appropriate mitigation for tribal cultural resources include, but are not limited to, protecting the cultural character and integrity of the resource, protecting traditional use of the resource, protecting the confidentiality of the resource, or heritage recovery.
 The County shall review and approve the mitigation plan prior to implementation.